 The University of Twente works hard to make its websites and (online) documents as accessible as possible.
-As an organization that is partly state funded, we are very much aware that we serve the public interest.
+As an organisation that is partly state funded, we are very much aware that we serve the public interest.
 In your role as an administrator of the university’s web pages, this is something of which you should also be aware.

 By applying the government’s digital accessibility guidelines (Digitoegankelijk), websites and web applications (online office documents included) become accessible to the general audience (citizens, companies and other governments), employees and students.
 People with chronical (e.g. from colour blindness blindness, hearing loss to deafness, several forms of autism) temporary (e.g. broken arm) or situational disabilities (e.g. play audio in the train) can have the same access to government information as people without these limitations.

-As an organization governed by public law, which serves the public interest and falls under the provisions of the General Administrative Law Act, the University of Twente must also comply with the Accessibility of Websites and Apps (Temporary Measures) Decree.
+As an organisation governed by public law, which serves the public interest and falls under the provisions of the General Administrative Law Act, the University of Twente must also comply with the Accessibility of Websites and Apps (Temporary Measures) Decree.
 (See also Article 1 of the Decree: https://zoek.officielebekendmakingen.nl/stb-2018-141.html – in Dutch only – which came into force on 1 July 2018).

 The definitions (see above link) contain the elements which must comply with the rules of the Decree.
 These cover all content: the entire body of information that an organisation wishes to transmit on a website or app, including text, downloadable documents, forms and interactive elements, such as the processing of digital forms and the completion of identification procedures.
 Article 2 of the Decree lists those elements which are NOT covered by the rules of the Decree.